WrestleMania Backlash (2021): Reception

 The event received mixed to positive reviews.
 While most of the pay-per-view was well received, the marketing tie-in with Army of the Dead during the Damian Priest vs. The Miz Lumberjack match was heavily panned.
-The film's star and former WWE wrestler Batista responded to fan criticism, stating that he did not book "a bunch of fucking zombies", and that fans should be calling out WWE Chairman and Chief Executive Officer Vince McMahon for the decision.
+The film's star and former WWE wrestler Batista responded to fan criticism, stating that he did not book "a bunch of fucking zombies", and that fans should be calling out WWE Chairman and chief executive officer Vince McMahon for the decision.
 A review from Shacknews said that WrestleMania Backlash exceeded "almost every expectation," except for the Lumberjack match.
 The review said that the match was already bad, but it was made worse by the inclusion of the zombies, with Priest and Miz having to act like they were actually scared of them.
 The negative criticism over the tie-in was covered by mainstream media outlet New York Post, calling it "one of WWE's saddest moments ever".
 They were positive about the rest of the show.
 The match between Priest and Miz was voted as the Worst Match of the Year by readers of the Wrestling Observer Newsletter.
 Despite the negative criticism towards the zombies, WWE made over US$1 million from Warner Bros. for the promotional tie-in.

 Aftermath

-"WrestleMania Backlash" would also be used as the title of the 2022 event, however, the 2023 event reverted the event to the original "Backlash" title.
+"WrestleMania Backlash" would also be used as the title of the 2022 event, however, the 2023 event reverted to the original "Backlash" title but still maintaining the post-WrestleMania theme.